dpouzada/Watson_for_MANA/README.md

 ### The "easy but limited" way

-To visualize the final result, you can either use the vba macro from the excel file "Visualisation Articles Watson fro MANA.xlsm.
-In fact by running the macro "load MANA articles", or the shortcut Ctrl + Shift + L, all articles which are stored in your .tsv file will loaded and displayed in a neat column formatted.
-Important for the macro to work is that the excl file is in the same folder as your .tsv files.
+To visualize the final result, you can either use the vba macro from the excel file "Visualisation Articles Watson for MANA.xlsm.
+In fact by running the macro "load MANA articles", activated by the shortcut Ctrl + Shift + L, all articles which are stored in your .tsv files will be loaded and displayed in neat formatted columns.
+Important for the macro to work is that the excel file is in the same folder as your .tsv files.

 ### The "harder but nicer" way

- I invite you to run the Jupyter notebook in Watson Studio to display all articles inthe nicest way.
+ I invite you to run the Jupyter notebook in Watson Studio to display all articles in a much nicer way.

  #### What is Watson Studio and how to create your account ?